 Candidates will research the work of other designers and apply the main concepts to their own design work.
 They will investigate the needs of others and understand the impact designs have on the environment.

-Design skills will include an appreciation of line, shape, form, proportion, colour, movement and texture within a critical awareness of aesthetics and ergonomics.
+Design skills will include an appreciation of line, shape, form, proportion, colour, movement and texture range of materials involved in within a critical awareness of